Reviewing Authority Data Call – Not Just a Wish List

 by Humphreys & Associates | June 20, 2014 11:39 am

 One of the most important items needed to prepare for an Earned Value Management System (EVMS) review is the data call.
-This is not just a list of random data that the reviewing authority wants to receive prior to the review; it is experienced at creating the data call, and that data is used to evaluate EVMS implementation and compliance.
+This is not just a list of random data; the reviewing authorities have a defined set of data items they want to review so they can evaluate the EVMS implementation and compliance.

-Over the years the reviewing authorities have fined tuned the review process and created a very specific list of artifacts required.
-They will use these items to pre-determine the review focus areas and be prepared to get right to the soft spots in the system and processes.
+Over the years the reviewing authorities have fine-tuned the review process and created a very specific list of required artifacts.
+They use these items to pre-determine the review focus areas so they are prepared to get right to the soft spots in the system and processes.

-The project has just been notified that it will have a formal review conducted by the reviewing authority.
-This could be a Validation Review (VR), a.k.a.
-Compliance Review (CR); an Integrated Baseline Review (IBR); standard Surveillance; or one of many other reviews conducted to determine the implementation or continued compliance of the EVMS processes and reports.
-One of the key items is the data call request.
-The data call is used to request project information and could consist of 12 reporting periods, or more, of data.
-This will vary by agency and type of program.
-In most cases a minimum of three months of project data will be required; typically 6 – 12 months is requested.
+The process begins when the contractor receives a notification from the reviewing authority that they will conduct a formal review of a project.
+This could be a Compliance Review (CR); an Integrated Baseline Review (IBR); standard Surveillance; or one of many other reviews conducted to determine the implementation or continued compliance of the EVMS processes and reports.
+Regardless of the type of review, one of the key items is the data call request.
+The data call is used to request project information, and could consist of 12 reporting periods, or more, of data.
+This will vary by agency, type of program, and type of review.
+In most cases, a minimum of three months of project data will be required; typically, however, 6 to 12 months of data would be requested.

-It is essential to provide quality data in response to the Review Authority data call; the entire review process can be derailed if the data call items are incomplete or inaccurate.
+It is essential to provide quality data in response to the Review Authority data call.
+The entire review process can be derailed when data call items are incomplete or inaccurate.
 Some of the things to consider are:

-- Determine the best way to support the data call delivery if it is not specified in the request.
-The data can be provided in electronic media (CD, DVD, thumb drives…), as attachments to emails (typical data size generally prohibits this) or possibly establishing a safe-site to store the data for customer retrieval.
+Determine the best way to support the data call delivery if it is not specified in the request.
+The data can be provided using electronic media such as thumb drive, as attachments to emails (the size of the files may prohibit this), or possibly establishing a secure access cloud server to store the data for the reviewing authority to retrieve.

-- Submit the data call to the customer, follow-up with a phone call or meeting to verify the reviewing authority received the data, can open all the files, and agrees that the data is complete.
+Submit the data call to the requesting authority, follow-up with a phone call or meeting to verify the reviewing authority received the data, can open all the files, and agrees the complete set of data has been provided.